Raulzito311/Raulzito311/README.md

 - 👋 Hi, I’m @Raulzito311
+- 🌱 I work in Oracle
 - 👀 I’m interested in Fullstack Development
 - ✨ I have Java as top skill
-- 🌱 I’m currently learning Python & Django
-- 📫 How to reach me: raulmff@gmail.com
+- 📫 How to reach me: raulmffernandes@gmail.com
 <!--
 - 💞️ I’m looking to collaborate on ...
 -->